 48 Hours In Madrid

 Madrid, the sumptuous and airy capital of Spain is often overlooked as a travel destination, although it packs an inspiring experience for those who wish to discover its charm and hidden treasures.
-While it would take a long time to explore everything this splendid city has to offer, if you have only 48 hours to spend in Madrid, there are certain places and experiences you should not miss.
+While it would take a long time to explore everything this city has to offer, if you have only 48 hours to spend in Madrid, there are certain places and experiences you should not miss.
 With its large boulevards and elegant architecture, its parks and museums, Madrid might seem a little rigid at first, but by wandering the side streets and less-known areas, you can discover a lively and welcoming atmosphere, with charming flea markets and live music bars.
 Madrid truly is an astonishing destination that awes and inspires those that take the time to unravel its secrets.
 Here are some of the best things to do if you have 48 hours in Madrid.

 Start your journey from Plaza Mayor

 Surrounded by enchanting mansions and palaces with porticoes and the mounted statue of King Philip III, Plaza Mayor sits at the heart of Madrid and makes for the perfect spot to start exploring the city.
 Once the center of old Madrid and the largest square in the Habsburg quarter of the city, this lovely pedestrian area features interesting buildings like the Casa de la Panaderia, built in the 16th century and renovated along the centuries.
 Although an elegant destination for a morning coffee today, the square was always surrounded by bad luck with three consecutive fires striking the area in the past.

 Visit the Royal Palace of Madrid